paladin-bladesmith/sdk/README.md

-# Paladin SDK for React
+# Paladin SDK

-A React-focused SDK for interacting with the Paladin Solana program.
+A React-focused SDK for interacting with Paladin solana programs.
 Designed to work seamlessly with React applications and the Solana wallet adapter.

 ## Installation